Robust Hypothesis Testing via Lq-Likelihood: CONCLUSION

-Even though our test shows remarkable robustness over other tests, there are still many directions for future research.
-For example, the investigation of the L$q$LR's properties under the asymmetric distribution is an important topic.
-Meanwhile, better estimation procedures for the critical value and $q$ are possible.
-We have shown that our estimate of the critical value performs decently, but there is clearly a gap between the power obtained from the true critical values and the power obtained from the estimated critical values.
-Filling in that gap is a challenging task for the future.
-The estimation of $q$ also leaves many directions for future research; we could develop a more robust procedure for selecting $q$.
-Finally, the divergence of $A$ and $B$ mentioned in Section \ref{sec:Multivariate_Parameters_Case} also indicates a new approach to model misspecification detection.
+Even with the remarkable robustness of our LqRT, many directions remain for further research.
+For example, researchers should seek better estimation procedures for the critical value and $q$.
+Our estimate of the critical value performs decently, but there is clearly a gap in the powers obtained from the true versus the estimated critical values (see Figure \ref{fig:Power_comparison_unknown_variance}).
+Filling this gap will be a challenging task.
+We also need a more robust procedure for estimating $q$.
+Finally, the divergence of ${\bf A}$ and ${\bf B}$, as described in Section \ref{sec:UnivariateCase}, indicates a potential approach to model misspecification detection.